d12frosted/elpa-mirror/gnu/taxy-readme.txt

 First tagged version.

 * Development
+:PROPERTIES:
+:TOC:      :ignore (descendants)
+:END:

 Bug reports, feature requests, suggestions — /oh my/!

 ** Copyright assignment

 This package is part of [[https://www.gnu.org/software/emacs/][GNU Emacs]], being distributed in [[https://elpa.gnu.org/][GNU ELPA]].
 Contributions to this project must follow GNU guidelines, which means that, as with other parts of Emacs, patches of more than a few lines must be accompanied by having assigned copyright for the contribution to the FSF.
-Contributors who wish to do so may contact [[mailto:emacs-devel@lists.gnu.org][emacs-devel@lists.gnu.org]] to request the assignment form.
+Contributors who wish to do so may contact [[mailto:emacs-devel@gnu.org][emacs-devel@gnu.org]] to request the assignment form.

 * Credits